-In this virtual conversation, part of our ongoing Funding Gov Tech program in partnership with the University of Chicago, our panelists will focus on understanding the true cost of different forms of technology and service delivery, helping agencies to better anticipate the long-term cost of their technology investments.
+In this virtual conversation, part of our ongoing Funding Gov Tech program in partnership with the Center for Municipal Finance at the University of Chicago, our panelists will focus on understanding the true cost of different forms of technology and service delivery, helping agencies to better anticipate the long-term cost of their technology investments.

 Funding Gov Tech: Shared Services, Shared Costs

 How can you divvy up risk?
 How can you establish agreed-upon metrics and outcomes?
 What policy and governance questions do you need to ask before engaging in a shared services agreement?
 Join us for this important conversation to learn more.

 Shared and managed services have historically given state and local agencies the flexibility to spread costs and risks to partners and even other collaborating agencies.

 A shared-services model, including cloud and as-a-service delivery structures, helps agencies maximize their investments in technology and tech infrastructure.

 But as investments and projects have become increasingly complex, managing a shared-services approach can be complicated.

 In this virtual discussion, the latest in our going Funding Gov Tech series in partnership with the Center for Municipal Finance at the University of Chicago, our panel will help government leaders understand how best to leverage shared and managed services.